 Outside on the green boughs birds twitter, and Chantecler sings his hymn to the sun.
 Light streams across the fields; buds open and stalks confidently lift their heads; the sap mounts in the trees.
 Here are children: what is it that makes them so joyous, running madly over the dew-wet grass, laughing, calling, pursuing, eluding, panting for breath, inexhaustible?
 What energy, what spirit and happiness!
 What do they care about death?
 They will learn and grow and love and struggle and create, and lift life up one little notch, perhaps, before they die.
 And when they pass they will cheat death with children, with parental care that will make their offspring finer than themselves.
 There in the garden’s twilight lovers pass, thinking themselves unseen; their quiet words mingle with the murmur of insects calling to their mates; the ancient hunger speaks through eager and through lowered eyes, and a noble madness courses through clasped hands and touching lips.
 Life wins.[iii]

 This is stirring prose, but we remain forlorn.
 Perhaps we should give up our ego attachment, and leave for the sake of the species.
 But why?
 What’s wrong with loving life so much that one never wants to let go?
 What’s wrong with loving others so much as to never want them to go either?
 Besides, it is wasteful for life to start over each time, having to relearn old truths and unlearn old falsehoods.
-As for his claim that life wins in the end, it may instead destroy itself instead, and even if it doesn’t we will not survive as individuals.
-In the end nothing in Durant’s portrait soothes our worries about the futility of an infinite repetition of life’s trials and tribulations.
+As for his claim that life wins in the end, it may destroy itself instead, and even if it doesn’t we will not survive as individuals.
+In the end, nothing in Durant’s portrait soothes our worries about the futility of an infinite repetition of life’s trials and tribulations.
 I wish I felt differently.